mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 VPC Peering Connections](https://docs.atlas.mongodb.com/security-vpc-peering/)
 between your Atlas cluster and any AWS VPCs in the same AWS region.

-## Migrate a mLab cluster to Atlas
+## Migrate an mLab Cluster to Atlas

 **Important**: The Live Migration tool requires a period of downtime where you cut over your applications to the Atlas cluster.
 Atlas provides a